xfyun/argo-workflows/docs/plugins.md

 * You can get your plugin running today, no need to wait 3-5 months for review, approval, merge and an Argo software release.

-[Executor plugins](executor_plugins.md) written and installed by both users and admins.
+[Executor plugins](executor_plugins.md) can be written and installed by both users and admins.

 ## Configuration